jazzfan2/anagram/README.md

 All options can be combined.
 If no language option is given, Dutch is the default language.

-The [WORD] argument is optional, and makes anagram.sh filter the output to only the given word and its anagram(s) if present.
+The [WORD] arguments are optional, and make anagram.sh filter the output to only the given (combination of) word(s) and its anagram(s) if present.

 For example, the command: